Lilferrit/random-blog-generator/APIDOC.md

 - Possible 400 errors, all of which are sent as plain text
     - If `name` is not in the wordbank collection, the response `Cannot find wordbank {name}` will be sent
-    - If `passwrod` does not match the password associated with `name`, the response `Password does not match wordbank: {name}` will be sent
+    - If `password` does not match the password associated with `name`, the response `Password does not match wordbank: {name}` will be sent

 ## Load the wordlist of a wordbank